Any Question? Email Us

 Everest Base Camp (EBC) Trekking Permits Cost

-You will need two types of permits for the Everest Base Camp trek - One is called the Sagarmatha National Park Entry Permit, for $30 USD, and 2nd one is called the Khumbu Pasang Lhamu Rural Municipality Entry Permit, for $20 USD.
-So in total, These permits cost around $50 USD in total.
+You will need two types of permits for the Everest Base Camp trek - One is called the Sagarmatha National Park Entry Permit, for USD 30, and 2nd one is called the Khumbu Pasang Lhamu Rural Municipality Entry Permit, for USD 30.
+So in total, these permits cost around $50 USD in total.

 Name of Permit and its cost for EBC Trek